ABOUT THE BLOG

 Public utterances are a different animal altogether and can end up costing great deals of money, reputation and lives.
-For example, ‘if the glove don’t fit you must acquit’, ‘yes, there are weapons of mass destruction in Iraq’, or ‘Donald Trump will never, ever be the Republican presidential nominee.’
+For example, ‘if the glove don’t fit you must acquit’, ‘yes, there are weapons of mass destruction in Iraq’, or ‘Donald Trump will never, ever be the president.’
 They are the means to an end suggested to deceive others.

 You be the judge.

 Gilbert Prowler is a freelance writer and independent filmmaker who has spent most of his life working, looking for work or running down checks.
 He was born in Brooklyn, New York at a time when you could use a public restroom without having to pass through security, the pornography was usually hidden in the attic by your old man and Pluto was a planet.

 His travels have taken him above the Arctic Circle to the oil fields in northern Alaska, ringside at a world championship boxing match in China, pursued by kidnappers in rural Mexico as well as upriver past the French Foreign Legion in Africa while working on films, sporting events, documentaries, live concerts and other projects.
 He currently lives in California with his wife, children and a brown lawn